Struggling to come up with a great business idea? The answer might be easier than you think!

 Fortunately for me, as they began knocking on doors they quickly realized there was no business to be had since I had locked all the neighbors into exclusivity agreements two months prior.

 The other kids quickly became discouraged.
 Having anticipated this frustration I used it to my advantage and was now in a position to offer the other kids the opportunity to work for me at a rate of $10 per driveway.
-I held all the cash and called all the shots.
-I could now sit back and watch the other kids fulfill the work on my shovelling agreements, and the best part: I got my Discman!
+I could now sit back and manage the other kids as they fulfilled the work on my various shoveling agreements, and the best part: I got my Discman!